RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Ans:- Following are the difference between Dimensions and Measures:

 1. Dimensions contain qualitative values such as names, dates, or geographical data.
-Whereas Measures contain numeric, quantitative values that we can measure, such as sales, profit, etc.
+Measures contain numeric, quantitative values that we can measure, such as sales, profit, etc.

 Ans:- Following are the supported file extensions used in Tableau Desktop are: